mmeents/DaemonsMCP/README.md

 ### Examine Specific Files
 ```
-Show me the content of ProjectTools.cs.cs in the DaemonsMCP project
+Show me the content of ProjectTools.cs in the DaemonsMCP project
 ```
 *Returns: Full file content with metadata (size, encoding, MIME type)*